shreyjain01/SQL_Olympic_Analysis/README.md

 Data Source : https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results

 The file athlete_events.csv contains 271116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event (athlete-events).
-The columns are: